bruth/jekyll-docs-template/_posts/2013-06-05-changelog.md

 order: 1
 ---

+#### 2013-07-15

+- Add support hiding the navigation for single-page sites
+    - If no posts have been created, the navigation will be hidden
+    - There is an option to explicitly show or hide the navigation

 #### 2013-07-12

 - Add support for the `codeurl` site variable (defined in `_config.yml`) for linking back to the source code in the footer